 * Emergency Rescue, Evacuation cost or any types of travel, Personal interest items insurance fee

-* Any item of personal nature such as beverages, hot and cold drinks, tips, laundry, telephone call, battery charges, bottle or boiled water, shower, etc.
+* Any item of personal nature such as beverages, hot cold drinks, laundry, telephone call, battery charges, bottle or boiled water, shower, etc.

 * Personal trekking Equipment